 If you think you have got a phishing email, the first step is to report it to the right people.
 You should report it to your IT staff to review the email and take the required action on a corporate level.

-On a general level, you can report fraud or phishing emails to the Federal trade commission (FTC).
+On a general level, you can report phishing attempts to the Federal trade commission (FTC).
 They have a website dedicated to identifying theft and protecting you from future damages from such fraud emails.
+Besides that you should be aware about email security best practices to protect against email threats.